Civil Wedding Requirements in the Philippines

 Certificate of Attendance in Pre-Marriage Counseling

-Go to your Local Civil Registrar to ask the schedule for the Pre-Marriage Counseling.
+Go to your Local Civil Registrar to ask for the schedule.
 Both of you should attend this.
-Topics will be about the Philippine Family Law, Family Planning, and Filipino Culture or Customs.
-After your seminar or counseling, you will be issued a certificate.

 PSA Birth Certificate & Certificate of No Marriage (CENOMAR)